 Listening exams are structured differently than the reading and writing exams.
-For instance, during the AQA French GCSE foundation and higher tier listening exams, you will get to listen to the recording twice and you will also get the chance to read the questions on the paper for five minutes before the recording starts.
+For instance, you may get to listen to the recording twice and get the chance to read the questions on the paper for five minutes before the recording starts.
 By practising your listening skills beforehand, you will be well prepared for the exam.

 There are great online video and listening resources that you can use to practise listening to native speakers at your fluency level.
 Try to listen out for similar sounding words and practise trying to distinguish between them, for instance ‘ship’ and ‘sheep’ in English.

 In your language exams, your translation does not have to be perfect.
 The mark scheme gives the marker guidance on the accepted answers.